TI-7 MathMate

 The TI-7 MathMate is a basic educational calculator by Texas Instruments, designed for students in grades K–3.
-The MathMate was unique in that it automatically performed order of operations.
+The MathMate was unique in that it automatically performed the order of operations.
 The MathMate slotted in between the TI-108 and the TI-12 Math Explorer.

 The TI-7 MathMate was eventually replaced by the TI-10, which features a two-line display.